-Prerequisites: RRIT 123 and approval of the BNSF manager of engineering and maintenance training and the JCCC department approval
+Prerequisites: RRIT 124 and BNSF manager of engineering and maintenance training approval and JCCC department approval.

 Upon successful completion of this course, the student should be qualified to weld with SMAW according to AWS D1.1.96 code.
 All welds will be made in the vertical (3G) and overhead (4G) positions.
 Passing or failing will be determined by the student's ability to successfully produce welds according to prescribed standards in AWS D1.1.96.
 1 hr. lecture, 4 hrs. lab/wk.